sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

     ![Alt text](image-54.png)

 ## AWS Well-Architected Tool
-- Free tool to review your architectures against the 6 pillars Well-Architected Framework and adopt architectural best practices
+- Free tool to **review your architectures against the 6 pillars** Well-Architected Framework and adopt architectural best practices
 - How does it work?
-    - Select your workload and answer questions
+    - Select your **workload** and answer questions
     - Review your answers against the 6 pillars
     - Obtain advice: get videos and documentations, generate a report, see the results in a dashboard

 ## AWS Cloud Adoption Framework (CAF)
+- The **AWS Cloud Adoption Framework (AWS CAF)** organizes guidance into six areas of focus, called **Perspectives**.
-- Helps you build and then execute a comprehensive plan for your digital transformation through innovative use of AWS
+- Helps you *build* and then *execute a comprehensive plan* for your *digital transformation* through innovative use of AWS
 - Created by AWS Professionals by taking advantage of AWS Best Practices and lessons learned from 1000s of customers
 - AWS CAF identifies specific organizational capabilities that underpin successful cloud transformations
 - AWS CAF groups its capabilities in six perspectives:
+    - **Business Capabilities**: Business, People, Governance
-Business, People, Governance, Platform, Security, and Operations
+    - **Technical Capabilities**: Platform, Security, and Operations

-## CAF Perspectives and Foundational Capabilities Business Capabilities
+## Business Capabilities
+### **Business Perspective**
+- The Business Perspective ensures that IT aligns with business needs and that IT investments link to key business results.

-- **Business Perspective** helps ensure that your cloud investments accelerate your digital transformation ambitions and business outcomes.
+- Business Perspective helps ensure that your cloud investments accelerate your *digital transformation ambitions* and business outcomes.

+- Use the Business Perspective to **create a strong business case** for cloud adoption and prioritize cloud adoption intiatives.

+- Common **Roles** in Business Perspective include:
+    - Business Managers
+    - Finance Managers
+    - Budget Owners
+    - Strategy Stakeholdes

+### **People Perspective**
+- The People Perspective supports *development of an organization-wide change management* strategy for successful cloud adoption.

-- **People Perspective** serves as a bridge between technology and business, accelerating the cloud journey to help organizations more rapidly evolve to a culture of continuous growth, learning, and where change becomes business-as-normal, with focus on culture, organizational structure, leadership, and workforce.
+- People Perspectives *serves as a bridge between technology and business*, accelerating the cloud journey to help organizations more rapidly evolve to a culture of continuous growth, learning (*training/staffing*), and where *change* (organizational) becomes business-as-normal, with focus on culture, organizational structure, leadership, and workforce.

+- Common **Roles** in the People Perspective:
+    - Human Resources
+    - Staffing
+    - People Managers

+### **Governance Perspective**
+- The Governance Perspective focuses on the **skills and processes to align IT strategy with business strategy**.
+This ensures that you maximize the business value and minimize risks.

-- **Governance Perspective** helps you orchestrate your cloud initiatives while maximizing organizational benefits and minimizing transformation-related risks.
+- Governance Perspectives helps you orchestrate your cloud initiatives while *maximizing organizational benefits* and *minimizing transformation-related risks*.

+- Common **Roles** in the Government Perspective include:
+    - Chief Information Office (CIO)
+    - Program Managers
+    - Enterprise Architects
+    - Business Analytics
+    - Portfolio Managers

+### Comparision b/w three Perspectives of Business Cap...
 | Business | People | Governance |
 | -------- | ------ | ---------- |
 | Strategy Management | Culture Evolution | Program and Project Management |